Downloads

 Michael W. Donnino, MD

-is an attending physician in the Department of Emergency Medicine and Division of Pulmonary/Critical Care Medicine at Beth Israel Deaconess Medical Center.
+is a Professor of Emergency Medicine at Harvard Medical School, and an attending physician in the Department of Emergency Medicine and Division of Pulmonary/Critical Care Medicine at Beth Israel Deaconess Medical Center.
 His clinical practice spans both the intensive care unit as well as the emergency department.
 Dr. Donnino was the first person in the country to train in a 6-year combined emergency medicine, internal medicine, and critical care program leading to board certification in all three areas.
 Dr. Donnino is also the Director of the Center for Resuscitation Science and Director of Critical Care in Emergency Medicine.
 Dr. Donnino’s research interests include clinical trials and clinical investigations in septic shock and cardiac arrest.
 In the field of cardiac arrest, Dr. Donnino is the lead investigator of a multi-center clinical trial evaluating the use of steroids in post-arrest shock and a multi-center trial evaluating thiamine as a metabolic resuscitator in septic shock.
 Other notable studies include an investigation in microcirculatory dysfunction post-arrest, an evaluation of the human metabolome in sepsis and post-cardiac arrest, and severity of illness scoring systems in post-cardiac arrest patients.
 Dr. Donnino is a member of the Advanced Cardiac Life Support (ACLS) Subcommittee at the American Heart Association and co-author of sections of the 2010 ACLS guidelines.

 You may contact Dr. Donnino with your comments or questions at mdonnino@bidmc.harvard.edu.

-Day 3 - Lecture 4:
+Wed & Sun - Lecture 4:

 This practical and fast-paced lecture highlights orthopedic injuries that are commonly missed or misinterpreted in the emergency department.
 With real-world examples attendees are guided through common diagnostic pitfalls in cases like scaphoid fractures, Lisfranc injuries, and femoral neck fractures.
 Robert Tubbs, MD, an experienced emergency medicine physician and educator, delivers a systematic approach to radiograph interpretation while emphasizing key red flags that warrant further evaluation or consultation.